ZhenHuangLab/Arona/README.md

 If you encounter issues:
 - See [docs/TROUBLESHOOTING.md](docs/TROUBLESHOOTING.md) for common problems and solutions
-- Run `python scripts/check_config.py` to validate your configuration
+- Run `python3 scripts/check_config.py` to validate your configuration
 - Check that environment variables are properly set (especially `HF_HOME` for MinerU)

 ### Usage Examples